-Longtime Democratic alderman in Chicago charged in federal extortion probe
+Ed Burke, longtime Chicago Democratic alderman, charged in federal extortion probe

 Burke said after FBI raids on his offices at City Hall and in his Southwest Side ward in November that he was sure agents wouldn’t find anything “amiss.”

-The complaint, which does not identify the fast-food company or the executives allegedly squeezed, includes excerpts from wiretaps of Burke’s phone and emails seized in the raids.
+The complaint, which did not identify the fast-food company or the executives allegedly squeezed, included excerpts from wiretaps of Burke’s phone and emails seized in the raids.

 When the executives didn’t give Burke’s law firm the business he wanted, Burke spoke with one of his ward employees about how they would “play hard” ball with the company, the complaint said.